If you have already selected a vehicle routing profile, but would like to create a new one tap New at the top of the Vehicle Routing Profiles screen.

 The shortest route is the one that CoPilot calculates to minimize the total distance traveled.
 This setting generates a straighter route; depending upon the roads that the route consists of.
 The journey may take longer than the other routes that are available.

 If ActiveTraffic (additional license required) has been enabled, you will also be able to select Enable ActiveRoutes.
-This uses historical traffic routing information to provide you with a more accurate estimated time of arrival.
-For more information relating to ActiveTraffic, see Viewing real-time traffic information.
+This uses historical road speeds to help improve the route selected by avoiding historically slower routes.
+For more information relating to ActiveTraffic, see Viewing Real-Time Traffic Information.

 Vehicle dimensions are only applicable to truck-based vehicle routing profiles.
 They specify the restrictions that apply to a truck according to its height, width and weight.